NIA statement on report of lecanemab reducing cognitive decline in Alzheimer’s clinical trial

 Specifically, NIA funding was integral to helping us understand the role of amyloid, the protein targeted by lecanemab.
 We supported a wide variety of investigations that led to the discovery of many candidate antibodies that were the basis for immunotherapies such as lecanemab and helped translate those findings into potential treatments.
 Additionally, the selection of participants for lecanemab clinical trials hinged on amyloid PET imaging, a technology that was developed with publicly funded research conducted and funded by NIA.

-NIA is currently funding two trials to evaluate lecanemab’s effectiveness at treating different types of Alzheimer’s disease and related dementias.
+NIA is currently funding three trials to evaluate lecanemab’s effectiveness at treating different types of Alzheimer’s disease and related dementias.
 Through its AHEAD 3-45 Study, researchers will test the safety and efficacy of lecanemab on participants who have varying amounts of amyloid pathology, but do not yet have levels of cognitive decline to warrant a dementia diagnosis.
 One group, called A3, will involve participants who have intermediate levels of beta amyloid as seen on brain scans.
 Another group, called A45, will involve participants who have elevated levels of beta amyloid.

 Through the NIA Dominantly Inherited Alzheimer Network Trials Unit (DIAN-TU), researchers will use lecanemab in combination with another drug, E2814 in participants who are genetically susceptible to early-onset Alzheimer’s, a rare form of the disease that typically occurs in a person’s 30s to mid-60s.
 E2814 is designed to counteract harmful versions of tau, another hallmark protein associated with Alzheimer’s.
 The researchers will evaluate the effects of E2814 alone, lecanemab alone, and the combination of the two drugs.